Oworonshoki

-Oworonshoki is a suburb in Lagos State, Nigeria.
+Oworonshoki is a suburb of Lagos, Nigeria.
 The community is under the Kosofe Local Government Area of Lagos State.
-Geographically, Oworonshoki is pivotal to Lagos state as it connects the Mainland and Island areas of Lagos via the Third Mainland Bridge.
+Geographically, Oworonshoki is pivotal to Lagos State as it connects the Mainland and Island areas of Lagos via the Third Mainland Bridge.
 It also hosts a terminus of the Apapa Oworonshoki Expressway.

-Under Kosofe Local Government Area, Oworonshoki has two wards, Ward A and Ward B.
+Under Kosofe Local Government Area, Oworonshoki has two wards, Ward A and Ward B..

-The Longest Road in Oworonshoki is Oworo road.